learn-co-curriculum/phase-4-rails-and-active-record-readme/README.md

 ## Active Record's Role

 Active Record is the built-in ORM that Rails utilizes to manage the model aspects of an application.
 What is an ORM?
-An ORM is an Object Relational Mapper system &mdash; a module that enables your application to manage data in a method driven structure.
+An ORM is an Object Relational Mapper system — a module that enables your application to manage data in a method-driven structure.
 This means that you are able to run queries, add records, and perform all of the traditional database processes by leveraging methods as opposed to writing SQL manually.
 For example, below is the traditional way that we would query a database of 'cheeses' using SQL:

 ```sql